US agencies hacked in monthslong global cyberspying campaign

 "This can turn into one of the most impactful espionage campaigns on record," said cybersecurity expert Dmitri Alperovitch.

+The hacked cybersecurity company, FireEye, would not say who it suspected — many experts believe the operation is Russian given the careful tradecraft — and noted that foreign governments and major corporations were also compromised.

-News of the hacks, first reported by Reuters, came less than a week after FireEye disclosed that foreign government hackers had broken into its network and stolen the company's own hacking tools.
-Many experts suspect Russia is responsible.
-FireEye's customers include federal, state and local governments and top global corporations.
+News of the hacks, first reported by Reuters, came less than a week after FireEye disclosed that nation-state hackers had broken into its network and stolen the company's own hacking tools.

 The DHS directive — only the fifth since they were created in 2015 — said U.S. agencies should immediately disconnect or power down any machines running the impacted SolarWinds software.

 FireEye, without naming any specific targets, said in a blog post that its investigation into the hack of its own network had identified "a global campaign" targeting governments and the private sector that, beginning in the spring, had slipped malware into a SolarWinds software update.
-Neither the company nor U.S. government officials would not say whether it believed Russian state-backed hackers were responsible.
+Neither the company nor the U.S. government publicly identified Russian state-backed hackers as responsible.

 The malware gave the hackers remote access to victims' networks, and Alperovitch said SolarWinds grants "God-mode" access to a network, making everything visible.